 8.3.7.1 General

-The purpose of the Notify procedure is to enable the gNB-DU to inform the gNB-CU that the QoS of an already established GBR DRB cannot by fulfilled any longer or that it can be fulfilled again.
+The purpose of the Notify procedure is to enable the gNB-DU to inform the gNB-CU that the QoS of an already established GBR DRB cannot be fulfilled any longer or that it can be fulfilled again.
 The procedure uses UE-associated signalling.

 8.3.7.2 Successful Operation